trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

   7. Implement new functions for simplifying products of second quantized operators in different ways (such as moving an annihilation operator R).
 * **Rating**: 5 (hard)

+#### Quantum mechanics on graphs

+* **Status**:
+Using ideas from finite differences, the Laplacian can be generalize to general graphs.
+This allows a straightforward generalization of the Schrodinger equation to graphs.
+We have started to develop approaches for exploring this physics (please email Brian Granger for details).
+* **Idea**:
+Write a general library for working with general symbolic Hamiltonians (including time dependent ones) on graphs.
+* **Rating**: 3 (moderate)

 ### Polynomials module

 #### Efficient Groebner bases and their applications